voges/calq/README.md

 The CALQ encoder accepts input files in the SAM format (see also https://github.com/samtools/hts-specs).

-Basically, the following command can be used to compress the quality values from the SAM file ``input.sam``.
+Basically, the following command can be used to compress the quality values from the SAM file ``file.sam``.

-    calq input.sam
+    calq file.sam

 By default, the compressed quality values are written to the file ``file.sam.cq``.
 Furthermore, the CALQ encoder uses the following parameters by default: